These easy Mother's Day breakfast ideas your kids can make are things you will actually want to eat.

 They want to make you feel like a queen, but they aren't mind-readers.
 Take a few minutes on Saturday and give them the missing pieces of the puzzle!

 I even designed the sweetest little printable menu for you to check off which items you want.
-My girls LOVE playing restaruant, give this gift to your own kids and let them spoil you!
-Get the printable right here.
+My girls LOVE playing restaurant, give this gift to your own kids and let them spoil you!

 10 EASY Mother's Day breakfast ideas for kids: